-As a time passed, we started to learn about the importance of brain chemicals that affect our life, moods, and well-being.
-However, knowing fundamental knowledge about balancing and optimizing brain chemicals is such an immense beauty inside.
+As time passed, we started to learn about the importance of brain chemicals that affect our life, moods, and well-being.
+Knowing fundamental knowledge about balancing and optimizing brain chemicals is such an immense beauty inside.

 In this article, we will cover the importance of balancing GABA and Glutamate for brain health.